synolia/SyliusMaintenancePlugin/README.md

 - Enable/disable the plugin
 - Allow access for one or multiple ips addresses (optional)
-- Allow access for secret cookie (optional)
+- Allow access for secret token (optional)
 - Create your custom message (optional)

 ### If you want to put the **maintenance.yaml** in a directory, please add your directory in .env: